sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with instructions how to join.
-Once the acocount with exactly that email address is created, that new user will be added automatically to all projects with pending invitations.
+Once the account with exactly that email address is created, that new user will be added automatically to all projects with pending invitations.

 ## Creating the course file